aidanfoo96/MINUUR/README.md

 `mamba create -c bioconda -c conda-forge --name snakemake snakemake`

 ## Installation of MINUUR
 Use `git clone https://github.com/aidanfoo96/MINUUR/` and `cd MINUUR/workflow`.
 This is the reference point from which the pipeline will be run.
-See the JupyterBooks page for a full tutorial on establishing the configuration file to run this pipeline
+See the JupyterBooks page for a full tutorial on establishing the configuration to run this pipeline.

+### Update 09/05/2023:
+Added Github actions
+Dummy dataset now included in `workflow/data`, tutorial for running this is included in the JupyterBooks page.
+Use this to ensure the pipeline works on your machine.
+Added the option to run BUSCO to help assess eukaryotic contamination in MAGs

-Any feedback or bugs please open a issue or contact: aidan.foo@lstmed.ac.uk
+Any feedback or bugs please open an issue or contact: aidan.foo@lstmed.ac.uk